 With some of the most exciting hotels in the country to choose from, go for a retreat and try out these unique amenities for couples, families and dogs.

-From the gilded-age charm of the Urban Cowboy Denver to the eco-friendly Populus at Civic Center Park, you can live in the past or future.
+From the gilded-age charm of the Urban Cowboy Denver to the eco-friendly Populus, you can live in the past or future.
 Either way, you’ll experience the utmost in luxury.
-The Kimpton Claret Hotel, offering a stunning rooftop bar—along with Populus—are true gems that are blazing new trails in the city.
+The Kimpton Claret Hotel, offering a stunning rooftop bar — along with Populus — is a true gem that's blazing new trails in the city.

 If you’re looking for something truly unique, reserve the Beatles suite at the Brown Palace Hotel & Spa by Marriott where the iconic band hung out in 1964.